 I. GPA Requirement:

 All financial aid recipients must have a cumulative financial aid SAP grade point average of 2.00.
-(Work-study students must maintain a 2.00 GPA each semester while employed)
+(Work-study students must also maintain a 2.00 semester GPA to remain employed.)

 II.
 Completion Requirements: